kehantan/labbook/docs/assays/plaque.rst

     * There are actually no fixed amount to use, just need enough amount to cover the cell monolayer.

 #.
 Add 300 uL of 2% DMEM into NC well.
 #.
 Mix the virus by using a vortex or repeat pipetting.
-Transfer 300 uL of diluted virus from microcentrifuge tube into their corresponding wells (D1 into W1, D2 into W2 etc.).
+Transfer 300 uL of diluted virus from microcentrifuge tube into their corresponding wells.
+For VC, add 300 uL of undiluted virus sample into the well.
 #.
-After all the wells were infected, tilt the plate back and forth and side to side to make sure the virus covers all the cells in the 6 well plate.
+After all the wells were infected, tilt the plate back and forth and side to side to make sure the virus covers all the cells evenly in the wells.
 #.
 Incubate, 37 C, 1 hour.
 Tilt the plate every 20 mins.
 #.
-10 minutes before the infection period ends, prepare agarose overlay.
+Around 15 minutes before the infection period ends, prepare agarose overlay.

-*Note:* The section using 300 uL of liquid throughout the procedure, this is assuming the cells were cultured in a 6 well plate.
+*Note:* Infection uses 300 uL of liquid throughout the procedure, this is assuming the cells were cultured in a 6 well plate.
 The volume can be reduced to 150 uL if using 12 well plate.
 Adjust the volume accordingly if any other sizes of well plates were used.

 Agarose overlay
 ~~~~~~~~~~~~~~~

 *Pre-warm agarose*

 #.
+Adjust water bath to 60 C.
-Around 20 mins before the infection period ends, melt the solidified agarose in a microwave oven.
+#.
+Around 15 mins before the infection period ends, melt the solidified agarose in a microwave oven.

     * **CAUTION!** Loosen the cap of the agarose bottle before microwave, pressure built up can cause explosion!
     * Heat until the agarose melts and boils, but do not let agarose boils for too long, as it will evaporate the water content in the agarose, changing the agarose concentration.